svpino/twitter/README.md

 * [Introduction to Dropout](https://twitter.com/svpino/status/1371108331922808832?s=20) — A good way to understand how things work is by breaking them down step by step.
 We are going to do this here with Dropouts and get to the bottom of what happens when we use them.

 * [Why do we use ReLU in deep learning?](https://twitter.com/svpino/status/1374086498455330819?s=20) — A quick summary of the reasons we prefer to use ReLU as the activation function when using deep learning instead of Sigmoid or TanH.

-* [A few ideas you can solve using KNN](https://twitter.com/svpino/status/1375813074054230016?s=20) — KNN (K-Nearest Neighbors) is a great way for software developers to start with machine learning.
-This thread lists five different areas where KNN could help.

 * [25 True|False questions](https://twitter.com/svpino/status/1378340070709690372?s=20)